eduardobbgf/econo-app/README.md

 Econo App is a mobile application built using the Flutter framework.
 It allows users to see documents.

 ## Features
-- Login
-- User signup
+- User signin and signup using Firebase Authentication
-- List of documents
+- List of documents from Cloud Firestore
 - List of documents (only visible when email is verified)
 - Profile screen displaying user data
 - User profile update